mabdh/OpenCV-Experiment/README.md

 #OpenCV-Experiment

-1. Warp
-- Warping an image using sine function and showing how do amplitude, frequency, and phase effect the warped image.
+1. Warp\nWarping an image using sine function and showing how do amplitude, frequency, and phase effect the warped image.